-Plan in the Green Zone as of January 1, 2031.
-You may get a copy of the Plan's funding improvement plan or the rehabilitation plan, any update to such plan, and the actuarial and financial data that demonstrate any action taken by the Plan toward fiscal improvement by contacting the plan administrator.
+You may get a copy of the Plan's rehabilitation plan or funding improvement plan, any update to such plan and the actuarial and financial data that demonstrate any action taken by the Plan toward fiscal improvement.
+You may get this information by contacting the plan administrator.
+You will receive a separate notice of the Plan's endangered status.